 Natasha Zouves is an award-winning journalist with a passion for breaking news and creative storytelling.
-You can catch her on San Diego's 10News, anchoring the morning live center and reporting during the day.
+You can catch her on San Diego's ABC 10News.
+She anchors the "Live Center" weekday mornings-- which is all unscripted and real-time breaking news.
+She also reports live during the day and often works as a One-Man Band.

 Zouves has had the privilege of field producing for KABC-TV and multimedia producing for KNBC-TV in Los Angeles.
 She has worked in both broadcast and print journalism.